halitdogmen/Postgraphile-CLI-Basic-App/README.md

 - [ ] Database diagrams.

 ## Motivation
-It can provide fast results in rapid API development in some applications such as startup demo or competition that need to be developed quickly with Postgraphile.
+In some situations, such as a startup demo or competition that need to be developed quickly, Postgraphile can be a good alternative for API development.
 Being fully compatible with Postgresql increases this speed.

 ## Installation
 First of all, nodejs modules must be loaded.